AguaClara/team_resources/Report_Template.md

  - If curve fitting is used, explain why and include the equation elsewhere in the report.
  - The model or theoretical curve should be a smooth curve without data points.

-Below is a graph created by example code in the [Data Analysis&#46;md](https://github.com/AguaClara/team_resources/blob/master/Example%20Code/Data%20Analysis.md) document referenced in the beginning of this section. **Note that the code is included and linked at the bottom of this report.
-Make any code you use for data analysis is provided this way too.**
+Here is an example graph:

  <center>
    <img src="/Images/Turbidity.png">
  </center>

  Figure 3.
 Descriptive captions are very important for figures.
-Rather than including a title above your figure, write a caption below.
 The code used to create this graph can be found in the [Python Code](#python-code) section of this report.

 ## Conclusions